Angry Birds Transformers

-Angry Birds Transformers is a run and gun video game.
-The tenth installment in the Angry Birds series, the game is a crossover between Angry Birds and Transformers, featuring battles between the Autobirds and Deceptihogs, Angry Birds' versions of the Autobots and Decepticons.
-It is published by Rovio Entertainment with collaboration from Hasbro.
-The game was released on October 15, 2014, for iOS, released on October 30, 2014, for Android.
+Angry Birds Transformers is a 2014 shoot 'em up video game and the tenth installment in the Angry Birds series.
+The game is a crossover between Angry Birds and the Transformers franchise, featuring battles between the Autobirds and Deceptihogs, Angry Birds' versions of the Autobots and Decepticons.
+It was published by Rovio Entertainment in collaboration with Hasbro, being released on October 15, 2014, for iOS, and was released for Android on October 30, 2014.
 The release includes related licensed merchandise and a toy line from Hasbro.
-The game's catchphrase is "Birds Disguised as Robots in Disguise".